-The following architectural description applies to the entire Hitachi ID Management Suite:
+The following architectural description applies to the entire Hitachi ID Identity and Access Management Suite:

 Open standards are used for inbound integration (SOAP) and outbound communications (SOAP, SMTP, HTTP, etc.).